JoshuaKoh/async-werewolf/roles.md

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 Despite this, your ultimate goal is to take over the village for yourself.
 You can only win the game if you are the sole surviving Pack Hunter AND the Wolf team emerges victorious.
 In order to do so, you'll need to ensure that your fellow Pack Hunters meet an untimely demise.

-## Lunatic
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** Yes

-You appear to be just another Villager, but you're actually on the side of the Wolf team.
-Normally, you don't act at night.
-However, if the Wolf team's kill is somehow prevented, you'll be able to make your own attack the following night.
-Your attack emulates a wolf attack so convincingly that even the Scientist will think that its victim was killed by werewolves.

-At the start of the game, you'll be told who all of the Pack Hunters are, and the Pack Hunters will be told who you are.

-## Minion
-* **TEAM:** Werewolf
-* **RACE:** Human
-* **ALIGNMENT:** Evil
-* **NIGHT ACTIVITY:** No

-To the outside world you appear to be just another Villager, but you're actually on the side of the Wolf team.
-At the start of the game, you'll be told which players are the Pack Hunters, and vice versa.

 ## Paranoid Wolf
 * **TEAM:** Werewolf